Unit 2 Ferry Wharf

 Surviving the transition

 It is also an economic powerhouse.
-In 2017, the UK exported approximately £5bn worth of legal services, and imported approximately £0.8bn – a positive net contribution of £4.29bn to UK balance of trade.
+In 2017, the UK exported approximately £5bn worth of legal services and imported approximately £0.8bn – a positive net contribution of £4.29bn to the UK balance of trade.

 If you are looking to progress your career, keep up to date with the latest developments and ensure you are informed.
 A good place to start is the guide on the Law Society website.